-For a long time, the sound of the Khen has played an important role in the spiritual life of the Mong people in the Northwest highlands.
-Therefore, those who are preserving this sound are always concerned about how to prevent these cultural values from being lost.
+For a long time, the Hmong flute has played an important role in the spiritual life of the Hmong people in the Northwest highlands.
+Therefore, those who are preserving this musical instrument are always deeply concerned about how to prevent these cultural values from fading away.

-The vast and majestic mountains and forests are poetic, more peaceful thanks to the gentle and melodious sounds of the Mong boys' flutes.
-Their hands tightly hold the flutes, their mouths blow the sounds of the great forest, their feet turn and dance to the beat.
-These are images that remain deeply in the minds of visitors when they come to Ta So village, Chieng Coi commune, Moc Chau district, Son La province.
-No need to say many words, just listening to the sound of the flutes, watching the boys in traditional Mong costumes dancing, you can partly feel the soul and the rich cultural identity of this Northwestern highland region.
+The vast, majestic mountains and forests are made even more poetic and serene by the melodious, resonant sounds of the Hmong men's flutes.
+Their hands grip the flutes tightly, their mouths blowing out sounds that echo the vast wilderness, their feet turning and dancing to the rhythm.
+These are the images that leave a lasting impression on visitors to Ta So village, Chieng Coi commune, Moc Chau district, Son La province.
+Without needing many words, simply listening to the flute music and watching the young men in their traditional Hmong costumes dancing is enough to feel the soul and rich cultural identity of this Northwest highland region.

-To be able to fluently play the Hmong flute dance that captivates many girls, the boys of Ta So village have to spend a long time learning to play the flute.
-When they master the sound of their flute, they begin to combine the rhythm of their feet with the sound of the flute.
-That time is not counted in days or months but in years.
-Playing the flute is difficult, playing the flute and dancing at the same time is even more difficult.
-In addition to how to harmoniously combine breathing and feet, one must also have endurance and know how to distribute strength to ensure an even performance from beginning to end over a long period of time.
-Therefore, the Hmong boys who know how to play and dance the flute are not only talented and skillful, but also demonstrate a strong vitality and will to rise.
-Through the sound of the flute and dance, they send and express their feelings to friends, the community, messages to nature, mountains and forests, and create a unique identity.
+To master the Hmong flute dance that captivates so many girls, the young men of Ta So village must spend a long time learning to play the flute.
+Once they master the sound of their flute, they begin to coordinate the rhythm of their feet with the flute's melody.
+This process takes not days or months, but years.
+Playing the flute is difficult, but playing and dancing simultaneously is even more challenging.
+Besides harmoniously coordinating breath and footwork, they must also possess endurance and the ability to distribute their energy to ensure a consistent performance from beginning to end over a long period.
+Therefore, Hmong men who know how to play and dance the flute are not only talented and skillful, but also demonstrate strong vitality and a will to succeed.
+Through the sound of the flute and the dance, they convey and express their feelings to friends and the community, send messages to nature and the mountains, and create a unique cultural identity.

 Huyen Trang - Hoang Thuyen